SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/habitat.md

 :alt: step18
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 18\.
-Suspend 6 LEDs assemblies from the top most lateral support aluminium extrusions of the habitat.
+Suspend 6 LEDs assemblies from the top most lateral support aluminium extrusions.
 Note: use the adjustable suspension cable to vary the height and the angle of the LEDs as needed.
 :::
 :::{figure} ../../images/habitat-step19.svg
 :alt: step19
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 19\.
-Arena fully assembled to be flexibly equipped with a variety of different hardware depending on experimental requirements (see examples in the next section).
+Habitat fully assembled to be flexibly equipped with a variety of different hardware depending on experimental requirements.
 :::
 ::::